Every Brain Has a Beat: Supporting Neurodiverse Kids in the Classroom

 Where can I learn more?

-Whether you are a parent navigating daily challenges or a teacher wondering how to reach the child who seems just out of sync, know this.
+Whether you are a parent navigating daily challenges or a teacher wondering how to reach the child who seems just slightly out of sync, know this: That child is not failing.
+They are learning in their own time, to their own rhythm.
+And every brain has its own beat.

 This piece was also shared with my Medium readers.